 The survey performed indicated that just as many walkers were distracted as drivers.
 Both parties may assume the other will yield, which could be an assumption with devastating consequences.
 As a result, Liberty Mutual Representatives also commented on improved driver practices that could lead to safer roads.
 Drivers need to reduce their speed, particularly when pedestrians are present.
 Drivers should also do their best to avoid distractions such as using cell phones or other technologies while driving, and also realize that pedestrians may do something they do not expect.

 Accident Injury Attorney

 If you or someone you know was hurt in a car accident as the result of someone else's negligence, contact the experienced Illinois personal injury attorneys at Mevorah Law Offices LLC today to discuss your case.
-We have offices located in Lombard, Bloomingdale, Joliet, St. Charles and Chicago.
+We have offices located in Lombard, Bloomingdale, Naperville and Chicago.

 Steven Mevorah has assembled experienced attorneys under one roof so that his clients need not search for a new attorney each time they need help.
 Mr. Mevorah has also established a wide network of additional attorneys so that his clients merely need to stop by Mevorah Law Offices LLC to find the attorney they need.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: